ConsoleMage/inventory-management-system/README.md

 # inventory-management-system

-This is the peer-graded assignment for "Foundations of Coding Full-Stack," which is the first course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.
+This is the peer-graded assignment for "Foundations of Coding Full-Stack," the first course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

 A project for creating a command-line application that can run on .NET on Windows, Linux and macOS.